knpuniversity/gulp/knpu/bower-into-vendor.md

 [[[ code('3cf8d26340') ]]]

 That'll put these files *outside* of the public directory, which at first, will cause some issues.
-Let's delete the old directory:
+Delete that old stuff:

 ```bash
 rm -rf web/vendor